openrndr/openrndr-guide/docs/setUpYourFirstProgram.markdown

 - Open the `Run > Edit Configurations...` menu.
 - Add `-XstartOnFirstThread` in the `VM Options` [text field](https://stackoverflow.com/a/44184837).
 - Click `Ok` to close the dialog.

+## Tip for Windows multi-GPU users

+If your computer has multiple GPUs, you can choose which one OPENRNDR uses like this:

+- Run openrndr-template and note down the `java.exe` path being used.
+  If you are using Idea it should be displayed at the bottom panel.
+- Open the Windows Graphics Settings.
+- Click Browse and choose the same `java.exe` you noted down earlier.
+- Click Options, choose your preferred GPU then click Save.

 ## What's next?